Home

 hot part of Washington in August do tend to make us stop and think

 about whether we want to take it *this* year.
-NWMF has become somewhat of a
+NWMF has become

-people that we only see once a year (at most) that we met due to the funky trucks.
+more about seeing people that we only see once a year (at most) that

 Ever since an impromptu side trip to Imnaha, Oregon on our way home

-from last year's NWMF we have wanted to go back there with little bikes
+from last year's NWMF we have wanted to go back there with little

-WR250X's into the Sprinter & headed out.
+loaded up the WR250X's into the Sprinter & headed out.

 We left home in good time on Saturday the 21st of August.
 We got